HOME

 As long as the leader is a responsible person, or the leading ideal is something good, then it is okay.
 But the drawback of this religious education is now coming out very badly, for Western individuals of the Christian civilization are much more easily infected by mass beliefs than the Eastern.
 They are predisposed to believe in slogans, having always been told that there are many things they cannot understand and must just believe in order to be saved.
 So we are trained to be like sheep.
 That is a terrific shadow of the Christian education for which we are now paying. (ibid. pp. 42-43)

-Mel Faber (2010) criticizes religion from a similar point of view and alleges that “the doctrinal, ritualistic core of Christianity harbors a magical process of infantilization” (Faber, 2010, p.
+Mel Faber (2010) criticizes religion from a similar perspective and alleges that “the doctrinal, ritualistic core of Christianity harbors a magical process of infantilization” (Faber, 2010, p.
 19).

 There is just too much supportive material [to] miss the overwhelming emphasis upon infantilizing the worshiper, upon transforming him or her into an utterly dependent, utterly submissive, utterly obedient “little child” following after the explicitly parental figures of the Almighty Lord and His pastoral Son from Whom he or she continuously seeks provision and protection through prayer. (ibid. p.
 12)

 Allegedly, Christian religion exploits our early experience of being a helpless, dependent little child in the care and protection of an all-powerful parent.
-The religious feeling stems, especially, from the early period that is lost to our explicit recollection.
-The unconscious longing after the parental figure is projected on the religious narrative, which acquires divine dimensions.
-Thus, spiritual awareness is predicated on infantile attachment to an internalized, all-powerful parental presence.
-Faber holds that “it is precisely the ‘engram’ of the first relationship [at which] Christianity aims its traditional or sacred ‘cues,’ the substance of its doctrinal and ritualistic enactments” (ibid. p.
+The religious feeling stems especially from the early period that is lost to our explicit recollection.
+The unconscious longing for the parental figure is projected onto the religious narrative, which acquires divine dimensions.
+Thus, spiritual awareness is predicated upon infantile attachment to an internalized, all-powerful parental presence.
+Faber maintains that “it is precisely the ‘engram’ of the first relationship [at which] Christianity aims its traditional or sacred ‘cues,’ the substance of its doctrinal and ritualistic enactments” (ibid. p.
 57).
-The devotee can feel the connection inside, and thus the unconscious associations have a seducing effect, which leads to blind faith in religious narrative.
-The result, Faber explains, is collective infantilization, because we are required to stick to the rules and dutifully propitiate the Parental God.
+The devotee can feel the connection within, and thus the unconscious associations have a seductive effect, which leads to blind faith in religious narrative.
+The result, Faber explains, is collective infantilization, because we are required to adhere to the rules and dutifully propitiate the Parental God.
 To be saved, Christian style, is to become innocent as a child and to surrender wholly to authority.

 Saint Augustine of Hippo

-I conjecture that both von Franz and Faber misrepresent Christianity’s function and role in history.
-If it has had such infantilizing effect, then it is hard to explain why Christian civilization rose to power and also came to outshine all other civilizations.
-Christian faith answered to an inner thirst for fellowship with the divine, while also providing a predominantly transcendental view of the sacred.
-St Augustine (354-430) renounces the antique ideal of a divine orderliness in the earthly realm and instead elevates the City of God as ideal (Augustine, 2015).
-He contrasts the worldly striving after power and glory, the pursuit of earthly joys and the gaping after transitory things, with the eternal City of God, whose citizens live after the spirit, not after the flesh.
-The city of God, which can be acquired by faith and with faith, “has lived alongside of the kingdoms of this world and their glory, and has been silently increasing” (Augustine, Kindle Loc.
+Modern Christianity, as a secular misinterpretation of historical faith, may indeed have contributed to this trend.
+However, I suggest that both von Franz and Faber misinterpret Christianity”s historical function and role.
+If it has had such an infantilizing effect, then it is difficult to explain why Christian civilization rose to power and came to outshine all other civilizations.
+Christian faith answered an inner thirst for fellowship with the divine while also providing a predominantly transcendental view of the sacred.
+St. Augustine (354 – 430) renounces the antique ideal of divine orderliness in the earthly realm and instead elevates the City of God as the ideal (Augustine, 2015).
+He contrasts worldly striving after power and glory, the pursuit of earthly joys, and the grasping after transitory things with the eternal City of God, whose citizens live according to the spirit, not according to the flesh.
+The City of God, which can be acquired through faith, “has lived alongside the kingdoms of this world and their glory, and has been silently increasing” (Augustine, Kindle Loc.
 135).

 The Earthly City, on the other hand, is divided against itself.
-It is characterized by conflict, vice and pride, and the relentless search after terrestrial and temporal benefits.
-In contrast, Augustine emphasizes the ideals that transcend the worldly, connected with the rational soul.
+It is characterized by conflict, vice, and pride, and the relentless search for terrestrial and temporal benefits.
+In contrast, Augustine emphasizes ideals that transcend the worldly, connected with the rational soul.
 What gives peace to the soul is the “well-ordered harmony of knowledge and actions” (cf. Augustine, Kindle Loc.
 15769-71).
-Central is the investigation or discovery of truth so that we may arrive at useful knowledge by which we may regulate life and manners.
-The invisible spirit, which is truth, morality, and inner harmony, take precedence before outer societal orderliness and worldly success.
-In his masterpiece, St Augustine manages to refute the notion of the earthly Utopia, which became an ideal in the Roman epoch.
-This change of view that emphasizes the transcendent began already with St Paul.
-It lay the foundation for modern civilization and is also the psychological grounds for the scientific mindset.
+Central is the investigation or discovery of truth so that we may arrive at useful knowledge by which we may regulate life and conduct.
+The invisible spirit — which encompasses truth, morality, and inner harmony — takes precedence over outer societal orderliness and worldly success.
+In his masterpiece, St. Augustine manages to refute the notion of the earthly Utopia, which had become an ideal in the Roman epoch.
+This change of perspective that emphasizes the transcendent had already begun with St. Paul.
+It laid the foundation for modern civilization and is also the psychological basis for the scientific mindset.

-Faber contends that becoming a child of God, subordinating to the transcendental Godhead, is the same as becoming a naive and credulous lackey of societal authority.
-But the Christian message of faith, and the ideal of becoming an obedient “little child” of God, does not imply credulousness in worldly matters.
+Faber contends that becoming a child of God, subordinating oneself to the transcendental Godhead, is the same as becoming a naive and credulous lackey of societal authority.
+But the Christian message of faith and the ideal of becoming an obedient “little child” of God does not imply credulousness in worldly matters.
 Accordingly, Jesus says: “Behold, I send you forth as sheep in the midst of wolves: be ye therefore wise as serpents, and harmless as doves” (Matt.
 10:16).
-In fact, to acquire a foothold in the transcendental realm, the City of God, is a requirement for authentic psychological detachment and autonomy.
-The early Christians rejected many demands of the earthly authorities.
-Thus, it is hardly Christian religion which has given birth to the puer aeternus.
+In fact, acquiring a foothold in the transcendental realm — the City of God — is a requirement for authentic psychological detachment and autonomy.
+The early Christians rejected many demands of earthly authorities.
+Thus, it is hardly Christian religion that has given birth to the puer aeternus.

-Faber says that Christianity represents “a magical, prescientific mode of discourse”, which serves to infantilize its followers, “urging them to rely for security and behavioral guidance on faith, on the existence and the perfection of overarching parental spirits from the beyond, as opposed to their own human reason and good sense” (Faber, 2010, p.
+Faber claims that Christianity represents “a magical, prescientific mode of discourse” that serves to infantilize its followers, “urging them to rely for security and behavioural guidance on faith, on the existence and the perfection of overarching parental spirits from the beyond, as opposed to their own human reason and good sense” (Faber, 2010, p.
 291).
-As a matter of fact, as the “childlike” side of personality is provided for by the church, it allows the pragmatic side of personality free rein in the material world, just because the latter is being deflated as goal of personality.
+As a matter of fact, as the “childlike” side of personality is provided for by the church, it allows the pragmatic side of personality free rein in the material world, precisely because the latter is being deflated as a goal of personality.
 It is pointless and vain to quest after worldly perfection in the form of an orderly earthly paradise.
-Since Christianity endeavoured to separate the transcendental domain from the immanent, the gods and spirits that dwelled in temporality, and all sorts of superstitions, persistently dwindled in parallel with the advance of Christianity.
+Since Christianity endeavored to separate the transcendental domain from the immanent, the gods and spirits that dwelt in temporality, and all sorts of superstitions, persistently dwindled in parallel with the advance of Christianity.

-Yet, with the advent of modern times, people began to leave the embrace of the church.
-For this reason we have seen an enormous upsurge in idealistic beliefs projected on the earthly condition.
-Communism and Fascism stand out as the most destructive worldly belief systems; but the plague continues in our current era in the form of multitudinous infantile “-isms”.
-In a way, it represents a regress to pre-Christian mentality, although pagan religious creed is now called “ideology”.
+Yet with the advent of modern times, people began to leave the embrace of the church.
+For this reason, we have seen an enormous upsurge in idealistic beliefs projected onto the earthly condition.
+Communism and Fascism stand out as the most destructive worldly belief systems, but the plague continues in our current era in the form of multitudinous infantile “-isms.”
+In a way, it represents a regression to pre-Christian mentality, although pagan religious creed is now called “ideology.”
 The ideologists all inhabit the Earthly City, whose mythic founder was Cain.
-According to Augustine, it is equal to Babylon and Confusion.
+According to Augustine, it is equivalent to Babylon and Confusion.
 Thus, Christian faith has served as a bulwark against pagan and naive mentality, which conflates the spiritual with the worldly.
-To become a child of the Saviour was the recipe for civilizational and scientific success, as rationality, morality and interiority rose as guiding stars (cf. Winther, 2011, here).
+To become a child of the Savior was the recipe for civilizational and scientific success, as rationality, morality, and interiority rose as guiding stars (cf. Winther, 2011).

-Critics of Christianity, such as Faber, do not see that tenets of faith (virgin birth, resurrection, etc.) refer not to the earthly condition but to the City of God.
-Nor are critics aware of separate ideals of the spiritual and the transitory kind.
+Critics of Christianity, such as Faber, do not recognize that tenets of faith (virgin birth, resurrection, etc.) refer not to the earthly condition but to the City of God.
+Nor are critics aware of the separate ideals of the spiritual and the transitory.
 The religious message is seen as “the veiling, or the denying, of the inescapable biological realities that not only mark us but define us as natural creatures in the world” (Faber, 2010, p.
 193).
-Allegedly, it would be better to see things as they really are, rather than have a lifetime of comforting illusions.
+Allegedly, it would be better to see things as they really are rather than live a lifetime of comforting illusions.
 But this is a caricature of Christian religion, which does not consign the believer to a life of reverie.
 On the contrary, human nature is seen as flawed, stained by original sin.
 Worldly existence, although tolerable, is permeated by strife, suffering, and decay.
-Augustine explains that it is in fact the citizens of the Earthly City who are in pursuit of an illusion.
+Augustine explains that it is actually the citizens of the Earthly City who are in pursuit of an illusion.

 As for those who have supposed that the sovereign good and evil are to be found in this life, and have placed it either in the soul or the body, or in both, or, to speak more explicitly, either in pleasure or in virtue, or in both; […] — all these have, with a marvellous shallowness, sought to find their blessedness in this life and in themselves.
 Contempt has been poured upon such ideas by the Truth, saying by the prophet, “The Lord knoweth the thoughts of men” […] “that they are vain.”